lingthio/Flask-User/docs/source/limitations.rst

 Supported Email Mailers
 -----------------------
-Flask-User makes use of EmailMailers to send email via several platforms.
+Flask-User makes use of EmailAdapters to send email via several platforms.

-It ships with a SMTPEmailMailer a SendmailEmailMailer and a SendGridEmailMailer to send emails via SMTP, ``sendmail`` and SendGrid.
+It ships with a SMTPEmailAdapter a SendmailEmailAdapter and a SendGridEmailAdapter to send emails via SMTP, ``sendmail`` and SendGrid.

-Custom EmailMailers can be implemented to support other Email Mailers.
+Custom EmailAdapters can be implemented to support other Email Mailers.

 Fixed app.user_manager name